PeterCamilleri/CX16/vm/sweet_16.md

 register.
 In Sweet-16 code this is accomplished with the $0F op-code with the following byte being the return code for test run.

-Since this is a "new" op-code, the assembler does do directly support it.
+Since this is a "new" op-code, the assembler does not directly support it.

 The include file "sweet_16_test.i65" contains macros to make this facility easier to use.
 This file must be included after "sweet_16.i65" or